GEO FAQ: Complete Guide to AI Search Optimization | RankWeave

 In under 3 minutes, you'll discover:

-97% of digital marketing leaders report that GEO efforts have already yielded positive results.
+97% of digital marketing leaders report that generative engine optimization efforts have already yielded positive results.
 The brands that start optimizing now will compound their advantage as AI search continues to grow.
+If you still have questions about the geo faq basics — what it is, how it works, and where to start — the five pillars above are your roadmap.

 The question isn't whether AI search will replace traditional search — it's already happening.
 The question is whether your brand will be in the answer.